Check out upcoming activities in Fountain Hills - ExBulletin

 *11:15 am, improvisational line dancing.

-*1 p.m., table discussion for women; Hand and foot cards; Advanced Mah Jongg; Big decisions; improvisational line dancing.
+*1 p.m., Dementia Part II; Golden age of radio; Table talk for women; Hand and foot cards; advanced Mah Jongg; Big decisions; improvisational line dancing.

 *5 p.m., Open paint studio; movie.